 Both teams are focused on sustaining primary healthcare service quality and utilisation during the pandemic.
 The Design Clinic will result in one or two innovative solutions that will have the potential to be rapidly implemented to improve service delivery.
 Design Clinic teams are composed of representatives from the state ministries of health and Primary Health Care Development Agency/Board and CHAI Nigeria.

-The Virtual Network consists of a diverse base of stakeholders including state and federal government representatives, non-governmental organisations, donors, faith-based groups and community organisations.
+The Virtual Network consists of a diverse base of stakeholders including state and federal government representatives, non-governmental organisations, and donors.
 Nigerian design community members will also engage with the Virtual Network, sharing insights and expertise.
-Network sessions will also link with Design Clinic phases so that members can follow along with the clinic’s progress to learn and provide feedback on insights, methods, and proposed solutions.
+Network sessions will also link with Design Clinic phases so that members can follow and learn from the clinic’s progress.

 Back to our work